France–Latvia relations

 France–Latvia relations are the bilateral relations between France and Latvia.
 Both countries are full members of the Council of Europe, European Union, NATO and the Eurozone.

 History

 France recognized Latvia on 26 January 1921.
-France has never recognised the annexation of Latvia by the former Soviet Union.
+France never recognised the annexation of Latvia by the former Soviet Union.
 France re-recognized Latvia on 27 August 1991 and both established diplomatic relations on 30 August 1991.

 Since 2008, Latvia is an observer on the Francophonie.

+France and Latvia enjoy warm relations as part of France's relations with all the Baltic states.
+The countries have been strategic partners since an agreement was signed in Riga in May 2008.
+The plan was completed and ratified by a further agreement signed in 2012.
+In February 2017, the defense ministers of France and Latvia signed an international defense agreement in Paris.

+The France-Latvia Economic Forum was held in Riga in May 2014.
+Another forum was held in Paris in October 2017.

+In 2018, Latvia's centenary celebrations were held in both Latvia and France.
+An exhibition on Baltic symbolism was held at the Musée d'Orsay from April to July 2018.
+There is a French school in Riga called "Lycee Francais de Riga".